Massachusetts Medicaid Long Term Care Eligibility in 2023

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Massachusetts has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

-Exempt Assets for an applicant in Massachusetts include:
+Exempt Assets for an applicant in Massachusetts in 2023 include:

 i. $2,000 or less in cash/non-exempt assets if single; $3,000 if married.
 For home and community based waivers the asset limit is $2,000.
 MassHealth allows applicants to spend down their assets in accordance with their rules.
 See page 19 for spend down rules: Senior Guide to Health Care Coverage.